 When in shop, what exactly is going on?
 What are his duties in the shop?

 What is % of time in shop versus office?

 Is there a formal Shop Manager job description in the employee file?

-The price difference can be astounding between 8810 and other classification codes.
+The price difference can be astounding between class code 8810 and other classification codes.
 If you receive a premium audit report where any or a large number of employees have been reclassified to other codes, the premium auditor must explain in full detail why the class codes were changed during their audit.

 You should find those explanations in the Auditor's Worksheets that the auditor produces during the audit.
-Even if you have not dispute, it's a good idea to request and review these after your audit.
+Even if you have no dispute, it's a good idea to request and review these after your audit.
 FYI, your broker will not do this for you.
 Even if a broker is a qualified payroll auditor (none are), your insurance company will not send your broker Auditor's Worksheets.
 They will only send them to you due to the confidential nature of the payroll information.
 You may then forward on to anyone whose consultation you engage, of course.

 Even if the audit was a phone audit or completely performed using software, the auditor will (should) input explanations.
 You may find those in the miscellaneous notes section.

 THE BOTTOM LINE: INSURANCE COMPANIES WILL REPRESENT CLASSIFICATION RULES RELATED TO THE 8810 CLASS CODE TO BE IRON CLAD WHEN IN FACT THEY'RE NOT.

 There's much subjectivity based on a company's unique circumstances and there are numerous state exceptions.